 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where chkalovite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where chkalovite typically forms.
 If you start seeing eudialyte, sodalite, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.